NeXt-Warning-System/documentation/xws-contact-api/research/contact has single language.md

 ## Method

 Analysis has been carried out on the current contact details in the Flood Warning System (FWS).
 We have examined how many individual contacts (defined as a single telephone number of email address) are registered in the system to receive warning information in more than one language (currently only English and Welsh are provided.)
-We have only looked at contacts which:

-* are still active in the system (as of 29 April 2020)
-* have been fully registered - due to data anonymity, we cannot see individual contacts added via our opt-in service

 ### Known limitations

-TBC
+We have only looked at fully registered contacts - due to data anonymity, we cannot see individual contacts added via our opt-in service.

 ## Results

 After analysis we found only 63 individual contacts that are registered to multiple languages in the Flood Warning System.
-This represents
+This represents 0.005% of the total 1,229,331 unique fully registered contacts in the system.

 ## Benefits

-* TBC
+* A simpler data model in the system
+* Clear to the user what language they will receive warning information

 ## Issues

-* TBC
+* Some users may want to receive messages in multiple languages, by designing our system to only support a single language for each contact we limit the ability to meet this user need

 ## Recommendations

-TBC
+Based on the obsrved very low number of users wanting multiple languages, we suggest that only a single language is supported for each contact in XWS.
+We need to ensure that if the message is not sent in the supported language they choose, then we default to sending information in English.

 ## Supporting data